syncfusion-content/blazor-docs/blazor/gantt-chart/performance.md

 ## How to improve loading performance by binding large dataset

-The Blazor Gantt Chart renders rows, columns, and taskbars, creating a significant number of DOM elements, especially with large datasets.
-For instance, binding 10 rows and 10 columns generates 100 elements in the grid area and additional elements in the chart area.
-To optimize performance and reduce loading times, it is recommended to limit the number of rows and columns rendered at once.
-Implementing techniques such as virtualization, load on demand, and efficient data binding can help manage large datasets effectively, enhancing the overall user experience.
+A Gantt chart consists of rows, columns, and taskbars.
+For example, binding 10 rows and 10 columns results in rendering 100 elements in the Document Object Model (DOM) of Grid area and 10 elements in the Document Object Model (DOM) of chart area.
+To ensure optimal loading performance for the component, it is recommended to limit the number of rows and columns rendered.
+This approach helps in efficiently managing large datasets and enhancing the overall user experience.

 ### Optimizing performance with virtualization